 WHEREAS, EnronOnline, LLC and/or its affiliates (referred to herein collectively and individually as “Enron”) from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the “Website”) for the trading of products and instruments based on energy products or other commodities (including derivative products) (collectively, “Transactions”).
 The broker identified below (“Broker”) wishes to access and utilize the Website; and Enron is willing to provide such access on the terms and conditions set forth herein and in the Broker Electronic Trading Agreement available on the website (the “BETA”), Enron and Broker hereby agree as follows:

 Enron shall issue to Broker or activate a password and userid (which may allow Broker to create additional passwords and userids, collectively the “Passwords”) that will enable Broker to access and utilize the Website.
 Broker understands and agrees as follows: (1) Any additional Passwords that Broker creates are permitted solely as an administrative convenience to Broker, which will be solely responsible for the creation, monitoring and use of any such additional Passwords and, without limitation, Enron will have no responsibility whatsoever for controlling or monitoring the use of such Passwords and no liability for any use of such Passwords.
-(2) It shall be solely responsible for any and all acts or omissions with respect to access and use of the Website by any person using the Passwords, and it shall only provide the Passwords to its employees who are authorized by the Broker to access and use the Website and Execute (as defined in the BETA), and not to any third parties.
-It will implement and enforce reasonable measures to protect the confidentiality of the Website and shall immediately notify Enron of any unauthorized disclosure or use of the Passwords.
+(2) Broker shall be solely responsible for any and all acts or omissions with respect to access and use of the Website by any person using the Passwords, and it shall only provide the Passwords to its employees who are authorized by the Broker to access and use the Website and Execute (as defined in the BETA), and not to any third parties.
+Broker will implement and enforce reasonable measures to protect the confidentiality of the Website and shall immediately notify Enron of any unauthorized disclosure or use of the Passwords.
 Use of the Passwords outside of the country previously identified by Broker as the country in which its operations are situated is strictly prohibited.
-(3) Its access to and use of the Website will be subject to the BETA.
+(3) Broker’s access to and use of the Website will be subject to the BETA.
 Prior to Broker’s first Execution (as defined in the BETA) through the Website, it will be required to indicate its agreement to the BETA by “clicking” on the designated spaces and, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Fee Agreement and the BETA.
 (4) The BETA and any Execution will be deemed to be “in writing” and to have been “signed” (and any record of the BETA and any Execution will be deemed to be in “writing” for all purposes).
 Without limitation of the foregoing, Broker agrees that it will be bound by any action executed on the Website through a “click” agreement (or other action specified by Enron) by any person using the Passwords, subject to and in accordance with the terms of this Fee Agreement and the BETA.
 Broker represents, warrants and covenants that all information provided by Broker to Enron is true, accurate and complete in all respects and that Enron shall be entitled to continue to rely on any information previously provided to it by Broker in connection with Executions through the Website.